Sunagawa, Hokkaido

 Sunagawa (砂川市, Sunagawa-shi) is a city located in Sorachi Subprefecture, Hokkaido, Japan.

+Population

-As of September 2016, the city has an estimated population of 17,589 and a population density of 220 people per km2.
+As of August 2024, the city has an estimated population of 15,340 and a population density of 190 people per km2.
 The total area is 78.69 km2.

+Amenity town

+The city was designated as the first "Amenity Town" in Hokkaido in 1984 (Showa 59).
+As an Amenity Town, Sunagawa contains lot of greenery, such as parks.

 Name

 Name of Sunagawa is derived from an Ainu word "Ota-ushi-nai", meaning the river near sandy shore.